Skip to main content

 Resistance training is the most effective form of exercise for complementing protocols aimed at increasing lean muscle mass and reducing body fat, such as those using Tesamorelin or CJC-1295.
 The act of lifting weights creates microscopic tears in muscle fibers, which initiates a signaling cascade for repair and growth.
 Peptides supercharge this natural process.

-Furthermore, intense exercise has been shown to improve the sensitivity of cellular receptors, including those for growth hormone and 1 (IGF-1).
+Furthermore, intense exercise has been shown to improve the sensitivity of cellular receptors, including those for growth hormone and insulin-like growth factor 1 (IGF-1).
 This means that the target cells are more responsive to the messages being sent, leading to a more profound effect from the same dose of a peptide.
 A well-structured resistance training program, focusing on compound movements and progressive overload, is a non-negotiable component of a successful anabolic peptide protocol.

 Table 1 ∞ Synergistic Exercise And Peptide Pairing